OpenTasmania/oj-server/docs/kubernetes.md

 - Access to a Kubernetes cluster (self-hosted or cloud provider)
 - `kubectl` configured to access your cluster
 - Sufficient permissions to create namespaces and deploy resources
+- Cert-Manager installed and configured in your cluster (if using `--production` for SSL).

 ## Installation